Core Aerator vs Verticutter

 What is core aeration?

 Core aerating is the process of pulling up cores or plugs of turf and soil from your lawn.
-The benefits of aeration are to improve air and water filtration, as well as improved nutrient uptake and reduced compaction, which in turn helps to improve the root system of your grass.
-Homeowners with thick turf, poor drainage or heavy soil compaction will benefit from an aeration.
-Aerators are not the best tool for over seeding, but more like a way to improve soil conditions to help the grass to grow.
+The benefits of core aeration are to reduce the bulk density of the soil, improve gas exchange and water infiltration, which in turn benefits nutrients uptake and strengthens the root system of your grass.
+Homeowners with thick turf, poor drainage, or heavy soil compaction will benefit from hollow tine core aeration.
+Core aerators are not the best tool to use for overseeding, but the best method to improve soil conditions to help the grass to grow.

 See Related: Soil Builder C20 – Microbial Aeration